gordonb3/bubbagen/README.md

 The following changes to the original 1.8.0 release from Sakaki apply:

-1. The 1.9.0 image has been brought up to date against the Gentoo tree as of 22 Dec 2016.
-The full set of packages in the image may be viewed [here](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.9.0).
+1. Both 1.9.x images use kernel version 4.4.26, which is the current Gentoo stable kernel (although still marked as testing on arm).
+The kernels are essentially the same, but differ in what init system they call after loading.

-1. The 1.9.5 image has been brought up to date against the Gentoo tree as of 22 Dec 2016.
-The full set of packages in the image may be viewed [here](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.9.5).
+1. Both 1.9.x images have been brought up to date against the Gentoo tree as of 22 Dec 2016.
+The full set of packages in the image may be viewed [here (1.9.0)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.9.0) and [here (1.9.5)](https://github.com/gordonb3/bubbagen/blob/master/reference/installed-packages-1.9.5).

 1. The bubbagen images have sysvinit patched to follow the hardware specific routine for shutting down.
 As such you can now simply use `halt` or `poweroff` commands (Sakaki's `poweroff-b3` script is not available in this image) to shut down the B3.
 > Please note that the B3 does not actually power down but enters a special pre boot environment where it waits for the button on the rear to be pressed.
 As multiple users discovered, this happens to be quite CPU intensive and the B3 may run quite hot and use more power than when running an OS.